How to Plan a Trip to Akaroa and the Banks Peninsula

 Akaroa for Foodies

 No matter how you like to travel, you can’t miss some of the foodie experiences in Akaroa.
 Being a town of French heritage, Akaroa boasts authentic French bakeries, wineries and even a cheese manufacturer.
 The Saturday morning farmers’ market is a highlight of the town with stalls often decorated in French flags.
 This is still New Zealand, though, so the fish and chips to eat on the waterfront are legendary!
-Plan for a trip orientated around food using The Foodie Guide to Akaroa.
+Plan for a trip orientated around food using The Food Guide to Akaroa: Places to Eat & Food Tours.

 Food Tours and Activities in Akaroa